Jan 26, 2022

 Furnace Insurance FAQs

 If your HVAC system has a leak caused by normal wear and tear will not be covered by home insurance, however, it may cover the damages caused by the leak.
+Depending on the severity of the leak, you may not be covered by basic policies and additional water damage insurance would be required.

 HVAC means HVAC stands for Heating, Ventilation, and Air Conditioning.